Accessible Beaches and Adaptive Equipment

 Pomquet Beach Provincial Park: Partnership with the Municipality of the County of Antigonish.
 Mobi-mat® installed by Lands and Forestry.
 The Municipality of the County of Antigonish has a Mobi-chair available at the beach.
 For more information please contact Antigonish County Recreation at 902-863-1141.

 The Department of Lands and Forestry has also done extensive work to make our parks more accessible.
-This includes upgrades or the construction of accessible washrooms and change rooms at Boylston, Caribou- Munroes Island and Pomquet Beach provincial parks.
+This includes upgrades or the construction of accessible washrooms and change rooms at Boylston, Caribou- Munroes Island, Pomquet Beach, The Islands and Valleyview provincial parks.
 There have also been numerous upgrades to the access points of trails and beaches.